Iain Sutherland (diplomat)

-Sir Iain Johnstone Sutherland KCMG (15 June 1925 – 1 July 1986) was a British diplomat and Ambassador to the Soviet Union between 1982 and 1985.
+Sir Iain Johnstone Macbeth Sutherland KCMG (15 June 1925 – 1 July 1986) was a British diplomat and Ambassador to the Soviet Union between 1982 and 1985.

 Early career

 Iain Sutherland's parents were the Scottish artists David Macbeth Sutherland and Dorothy Johnstone.
 He was born in Edinburgh in 1925 and was educated at Fettes College, The University of Aberdeen and Balliol College, Oxford.
 Sutherland served with the Royal Artillery from 1944 to 1947, and entered the Diplomatic Service in 1950.
-Initially training in Russian, he was posted to Belgrade in 1956, became Head of Chancery in Havana, Cuba in 1959 and was posted to Washington in 1962 immediately after the Cuban Missile Crisis He was appointed Consul-general in Jakarta in 1967 and became head of the Foreign Office's South Asia department from 1969 to 1973 before being appointed as Minister in Moscow in 1974.
+After initially training in Russian, he was posted to Belgrade in 1956, became Head of Chancery in Havana, Cuba, in 1959 and was posted to Washington in 1962 immediately after the Cuban Missile Crisis.
+He was appointed Consul-general in Jakarta in 1967 and was head of the Foreign Office's South Asia department from 1969 to 1973 before being appointed as Minister in Moscow in 1974.
 After a sabbatical and fellowship in International Affairs at Harvard University, Sutherland was appointed British Ambassador to Greece in 1978 until 1982.
+He was appointed Knight Commander of the Order of St Michael and St George (KCMG) in the 1982 New Year Honours.

 Ambassador to Russia

-Sutherland's tenure in Moscow from 1982 to 1985 was overshadowed by the Soviet Occupation of Afghanistan and the expulsion of Soviet Spies from the United Kingdom at a time of increased tension often called the Second Cold War.
+Sutherland returned to Moscow in 1982 as ambassador.
+His tenure was overshadowed by the Soviet occupation of Afghanistan and the expulsion of Soviet spies from the United Kingdom at a time of increased tension often called the Second Cold War.
 Sutherland retired from his post in 1985.

 Death

 Sutherland collapsed from a heart attack whilst waiting for a train at Bond Street tube station, London.
-He was taken to the Westminster Hospital but later died aged 61 and is buried on the east side of Highgate Cemetery.
+He was taken to Westminster Hospital but later died aged 61 and is buried on the east side of Highgate Cemetery.